 View our range of discount DC refrigerators

-DC vs. AC – what’s the difference?
+DC refrigerator vs. AC – what’s the diff?

 Back in the 1800’s, as the world started to take advantage of electricity, direct current (DC) was the only show in town.
 However, the major problem with it was power plants could only send DC electricity a short distance before electricity would “leak” – this is known as line loss.
 George Westinghouse came up with a system based on high-voltage alternating current (AC) that was able to delivery electricity a long way with far less line loss than DC.

 However, many electrical appliances still use DC.
 While a TV plugs into an AC power point, circuitry in the TV converts this into DC.
 As there’s only a short distance from that point to the rest of the circuitry, there is little loss of power.